eclipse-tractusx/tractusx-edc/edc-extensions/business-partner-validation/README.md

 }
 ```

 This policy is public available, too.
 The cause is a typo in the left-expression of the constraint.
-This extension only registeres the Constraint.LeftExpression `BusinessPartnerNumber` within the EDC.
-Any other term will have the EDC ignore the corresponding constraint, hence interpret the polics as public policy.
+This extension only registers the `Constraint.LeftExpression` `BusinessPartnerNumber` within the EDC.
+Any other term will have the EDC ignore the corresponding constraint, hence interpret the policies as public policy.